 I think it would have surprised you to learn that cleanliness can also be a factor in the temperature fluctuations of the Pit Boss Pellet Grill, but it is true.
 This being so is the engineering behind the distinctive design of the grille.

 If significant parts of your Pit Boss pellet grill are covered with vapor, stains, carbon soot, and ash.
-So due to this, the transfer of heat from the fire pot to the cooking surface will be badly affected.
+Due to this, the transfer of heat from the fire pot to the cooking surface will be badly affected.

 If cleaning is not done in time, the accumulation of vapors, grease, and ash on the heating deflector, temperature sensor, and grilling grate of the pellet grill increases.
 All of these subsequently cause temperature fluctuations and affect the uniform flow of convection air, which can lead to hot spots inside specific areas of the grill.

-Lack of cleanliness causes the auger to jammed and the wood pellets do not reach the firefox for combustion, causing intermittent fires.
+Lack of cleanliness causes the auger to jam and the wood pellets do not reach the firefox for combustion, causing intermittent fires.

-The closed cooking area should have good airflow for cooking, but a lack of cleanliness can also jam the induction fan, affecting airflow and causing temperature fluctuations.
+The closed cooking area should have good airflow for cooking.
+It can be monitored by a digital controller but if the induction fan not working properly, it affects airflow and causes temperature fluctuations.